 The international community’s approach to locating and identifying missing persons, particularly in the wake of conflict and disasters, has developed as a natural progression from broader efforts to build peaceful states through transitional justice strategies and rule-of-law initiatives that attempt to redress the legacy of violent conflict and massive human rights abuses.
 Such strategies have also had resonance in cases of persons missing as a result of disasters and other causes, where law-based, forensic approaches are becoming the norm.

 Furthermore, developments in the field of genetics, the use of modern forensic methods and the creation of dedicated databases have made it possible to locate and identify missing persons with a level of efficiency and certainty that was not possible before.

-This in turn has had a significant bearing on criminal justice, on strengthening the rule of law and on efforts to make sure that relatives of the missing can assert their right to know the fate of loved ones and have the means to seek justice and reparations.
+This in turn has had a significant bearing on criminal justice, on strengthening the rule of law and on efforts to ensure that relatives of the missing are able to assert their right to know the fate of loved ones and have the means to seek justice and reparations.